open-AIMS/ADRIAIndicators.jl/paper/paper.md

 # Acknowledgements

-This package originally existed as a module of the ADRIA.jl platform and is managed by the Australian Institute of Marine Science (AIMS) Decision Support team.
+AIMS acknowledges the Traditional Owners of the Land and Sea Country on which these indicators were developed.
+This package originally existed as a module of the ADRIA.jl platform and is maintained by the Australian Institute of Marine Science (AIMS) Decision Support team.
+Work was conducted and funded as part of the Reef Restoration and Adaptation Program (RRAP) and includes additional work funded by the Great Barrier Reef Foundation (GBRF).

 # References